 With a savings account, the interest rate can change at any time.
 But although it’s perfectly legal, this feels a bit like a bait and switch.
 Here are some examples:

 EmigrantDirect: It once paid 1.10% APY.
 Now it’s 0.50% APY

 In 2015, MySavingsDirect had America’s Highest Rate.
 In fact, it was featured prominently on MagnifyMoney because of the healthy interest rate.
 However, the rate started to drop dramatically and swooned as low as 0.85% APY in less than a year.
-We can only guess that people started leaving in droves — because the rate bounced up a bit to 1.00% APY.
-This rate is far from America’s Highest, however, and MagnifyMoney readers who signed up in 2015 probably feel a bit sore about the rapid drop in rates.
+We can only guess that people started leaving in droves — because the rate bounced up a bit to 0.25% APY.
+This rate is now America’s Highest, but MagnifyMoney readers who signed up in 2015 probably feel a bit sore about the roller coaster of rates.

 Look at the chart below to see the bumpy road depositors have been on:

-DollarSavingsDirect now has America’s Highest Rate, and is paying 1.80% APY.
+DollarSavingsDirect is paying 0.35% APY.
 We can’t argue with the rate.
 But considering what Emigrant Bank has done with the other brands, you would be safe in betting that this rate will probably come down soon:

 Health warning: Emigrant’s risks

 Emigrant was hit particularly hard during the 2008 financial crisis and required a financial bailout.
 The bank is now very well capitalized and has a 18.77% Tier 1 capital ratio (as of September 2017).
 The Tier 1 capital ratio is one of the highest in the banking universe, and it received an A+ from DepositAccounts for capitalization.